Popular Libraries

 To perform DBA and then cluster the securities by k-means, create a TimeSeriesKMeans model:

-# Cluster time series into 6 groups using DTW for similarity measurement.
+# Create a model to cluster the time series into 6 groups using DTW for similarity measurement.

 Train Models